MichaelAlexanderBryant/malicious-url-detection/README.md

 ## Exploratory Data Analysis

+## Feature Engineering

 ## Modeling Building

-I chose models that might be effective against an imbalanced dataset.
+I split the data using stratified sampling on the malicious/bengin categorical variable (i.e., Type) with the training set getting 2/3 of the data and test set getting 1/3.
+I chose models that might be effective against the imbalanced dataset.
 They have the ability to adjust prior probabilities, change class weights, or have a tunable cost parameter.
 In addition to having these qualities, I chose three non-flexible models (GaussianNB, LinearDiscriminantAnalysis, and LogisticRegression) and three flexible models (RandomForestClassifier, SVC, and XGBClassifier).
 I expected that the best performing model should come from the flexible model group and I would use that model's performance to compare the simpler models with.
-Should any of the simpler models have comparable performance then I would use that model due to easier interpretability.
+Should any of the simpler models have comparable performance then I could use that model to explore variable importance due to easier interpretability.
+To evaluate the models I used five-fold cross validation.
+I tried three different tactics for training the models: upsampling, downsampling, and no sampling.
+For upsampling and downsampling, for each of the five folds I split the data into the training set and validation set then either upsampled or downsampled the training set.
+I upsampled the minority class (i.e., malicious website) or downsampled the majority class (i.e., benign website).
+These three different scenarios (upsampling, downsampling, and no sampling) were performed in three different py scripts.
+These sampling methods were deployed to help counteract the imbalanced dataset.

+## Model Performance

-I also tried using sampling methods where I upsample the minority class (i.e., malicious websites) and downsample the majority class (i.e., benign websites).
-The results are shown in Figures 1 through 5.
+The modeling results are shown in Figures 1 through 5.

 <div align="center">
 <figure>